-The common view among medical students and international medical graduates (IMGs) believe that a good MCCQE part 1 score can be achieved with only one to two months of regular preparation.
+Medical students and international medical graduates (IMGs) commonly believe that a good MCCQE part 1 score can be obtained with only one to two months of consistent preparation.
 The reality, on the other hand, is quite the contrary.

 Exam preparation for MCCQE part 1 differs from any other exam you have taken in medical school in many ways.
 The MCCQE part 1 exam is more comprehensive, broader, and more challenging because it involves more content and covers more topics.
 Thus, the preparation for MCCQE 1 exam calls for a different approach.